Ibabalola/git-essential-training/git-basic-cheat-sheet.md

 `git add {{name}}*` where * refers to a wildcard character to match all changed files in the working tree

+`git add --interactive` to enter interactive staging mode or `-i` for short

+`git add --patch` to add a hunk to the staged tree `-p` for short

 #### Delete Files
 `git rm {{file_name}}`   deletes the specified file from the working tree and the index